Raul125/ScpLockdown/README.md

     Scp049: 60
     Scp93989: 60
     Scp93953: 60
+  # Can the Scp-079 use the cameras while is in lockdown?
+  scp079_camera: false
   # Time of Class-D locked in his cells, 0 is disabled
   class_d_lock: 0
   # Displayed to the scps when his lockdown is finished.